Russell Bowers: Early life and education

-Resistance to overturning the 2020 presidential election
+Refusal to overturn the 2020 presidential election in Arizona

-Bowers refused to cooperate with the attempts to overturn the 2020 presidential election by publicly stating that there was no evidence of election fraud that would mandate rejection of the results of the 2020 United States presidential election in Arizona.
-On June 21, 2022, Bowers testified to the January 6 committee.
-As part of his testimony, he stated that when he asked Rudy Giuliani for evidence that there was fraud, Giuliani responded, "We have lots of theories, we just don't have the evidence".
+Bowers, despite being a strong Republican along party lines, refused to cooperate with President Trump, Rudy Giuliani and their unconstitutional attempts to overturn the 2020 presidential election in Arizona.
+Bowers publicly stated that there was no evidence whatsoever of election fraud that would otherwise mandate rejection of the results of the 2020 United States presidential election in Arizona.
+On June 21, 2022, Bowers testified before the House January 6 committee.
+As part of his testimony, Bowers stated that when he asked Rudy Giuliani for evidence regarding election fraud claims, Giuliani responded, "We have lots of theories, we just don't have the evidence".

-Bowers also killed a bill in the Arizona House of Representatives which would have allowed the state legislature to override the results of a presidential election in Arizona.
+Bowers also denied a bill in the Arizona House of Representatives which would have allowed the state legislature to override the results of a presidential election in Arizona.